expressjs/expressjs.com/en/advanced/best-practice-performance.md

 #### Reverse proxy for SSL Termination

-Because javascript (and therefore node) is single threaded, many cpu intensive tasks on a single process can cause severe performance degresation.
+Because JavaScript (and therefore node) is single threaded, many cpu intensive tasks on a single process can cause severe performance degresation.
 One such example is doing strong encryption like in SSL (serving `https://` websites).
 Because of this, it is reccomended that you always use something like Nginx for termenation of SSL connections.
 This means that your application will serve only `http` requests and should be firewalled from the external world.
 All incoming client requests should go to the reverse proxy and only forward on an http connection.
 The flow would look like this: `browser -> https:// -> nginx -> http:// -> express app`.